Trump rally in Phoenix stirs speculation he may pardon ex-Sheriff Joe Arpaio

 In July, Arpaio was found guilty of criminal contempt for refusing to follow a judge’s order barring him from the racial profiling of Latinos.
 He was accused of violating a court order by continuing patrols targeting immigrants.
 Arpaio has contended the order wasn’t clear and he didn’t intend to violate it.

-The 85-year-old could face up to six months in jail when he is sentenced October 5.
-His attorneys have said they would appeal the verdict to get a jury trial.
+The 85-year-old could face up to six months in jail when he is sentenced on October 5.

 A media-savvy sheriff